lehoanganhtai13/agentic-hcmut-chatbot/README.md

 The following steps will help you to get the system up and running:

+- Create an `.env` file from template (adjust settings accordingly):
+    ```bash
+    make setup-env
+    ```
 - Create network for the whole system.
-This will create network `chatbot` and create an `.env` file with the corresponding value of the network subnet:
+This will create network `chatbot` and add to `.env` file with the corresponding value of the network subnet:
     ```bash
     make create-network
     ```